astoeckel/pydwdapi/README.md

 The program is extremely simple.
 When a request is received, it downloads the newest station data from the GDS FTP server or reads it from a cache.
-Stations are associated with their coordinates.
-This compund data is then stored in a numpy structured array.
-The individual modalities are then interpolated for the given coordinate triple using the scipy radial basis function interpolator.
+Stations are then associated with their coordinates using a hand-crafted table.
+The compund data is then stored in a numpy structured array.
+The individual modalities are interpolated for the given coordinate triple using the scipy radial basis function interpolator.
+A non-euclidean norm is used to make sure that a spherical distance is used for the station-to-station distance.
+Furthermore a higher weight is given to changes in altitude, as these have a relatively high impact on weather data.
+E.g. data from the Zugspitze would influence the data in the entirety of south Germany if the altitude would not be weighted correctly.

 ToDo
 ----